dougalrm/aider-patterns-wow/data/docs/delivery_focused_ways_of_working.md

 ![Image](Delivery%20focused%20Ways%20of%20Working_media/media/image1.jpeg)

-# Delivery Focused Ways of Working (Common Delivery Framework)
+# Delivery Focused Ways of Working

 The Ways of Working patterns provide information about good practice or guide you in solving specific problems, and they're underpinned by [**our five ways of working principles.**](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/cA5DcI8h54ye17yXUNla6w/de10612a-0346-4267-83ec-cafb3e8a88d7.aspx)